mnadeem/doc-as-code/docs/getting-started/creating-pages.md

     ```
     !!! question "question"
-        This is an example admonition box.
+        This is an question admonition box.
     ```

 #### Failure